lsolano/docs/nunit/TestCaseSource-Attribute.md

 It must have a default constructor and implement `IEnumerable`.
 The enumerator should return test case data compatible with the signature of the test on which the attribute appears.
 See the **Test Case Construction** section below for details.

+Note that it is not possible to pass parameters to the source, even if the source is a method.

 #### Named Parameters